p2panda/handbook/spec/server-client/schemas.md

 }
 ```

-*One could imagine a p2panda client / web application which offers a nice wizard-like UI to manage a schema step by step.*
+:bulb: *One could imagine a p2panda client / web application which offers a nice wizard-like UI to manage a schema step by step.*

-The message format is following the same specification as all other messages with a few additional fields: The schema is described with a short `name`, `description` and a `version` which is the version of the schema message format itself.
+The message format is following the same specification as all other [messages](#) with a few additional fields: The schema is described with a `name`, `description` and a `version` field, of which the latter is the version of the schema message format itself.
 Also it contains the definition of `fields` which each contain a `type`.
-The field names and types are used to verify incoming data from authors to check if their messages are wellformed and follow the schema specification.
+The field names and types are used to verify incoming data from authors to check if their messages are well-formed and follow the schema specification.

-Each schema describes both the format of messages used for data exchange as well as the database schema used to retain the message content.
-The latter aspect can also be seen as creating materialized view from Bamboo log entries (inspired by the [Kappa Database Architecture](http://milinda.pathirage.org/kappa-architecture.com/)).
+Each schema helps to describe how data should be structured but also how it can be read and stored by the computer.
+This information can be used to easily build materialised view from Bamboo log entries (inspired by the [Kappa Database Architecture](http://milinda.pathirage.org/kappa-architecture.com/)).

 ## Register schemas

-p2panda server users explicitly decide which schemas to install on them based on the needs of the community or themselves.
+p2panda server administrators explicitly decide which schemas to install on them based on the needs of the community or themselves.
 Application developers can improve and extend their schemata by publishing updates, which are then again manually applied on servers.

 To use this newly introduced schema the administrator can register it via command line:

 ```
-panda schema register --id a46863617465676f7279666d6173636f74646e616d656774657374323132677370656369657368656c657068616e746d796561725f6f665f62697274681907e4
+panda schema register --id a46863617...
 🎍 Now indexing "comment" messages
 ```

-It would throw an error if it couldn't find any schemas of type `comment` from this address.
+This command would return an error if it couldn't find any schemas of type `comment` from this address.

-The server would check if an schema of type `comment` was already registered.
-In this case it would create a temporary new table and run the indexing mechanism, scanning all logs again to find messages of type `comment`.
+The server checks if a schema of type `comment` is already registered.
+In this case it creates a temporary new table and runs the indexing mechanism, scanning all logs again to find messages of type `comment`.

 Please note that the server will ignore all `comment` messages which do not follow the schema.
 This puts an extra responsibility on the creator of the schema and the administrator to not mess too much with breaking conventions.
-In case something important has to be changed a) clients have to be updated to support that change or b) a new schema name has to be introduced.
+In case something important has to be changed clients have to be updated to support that change or a new schema name has to be introduced.

-Schemes which refer to other schemes (relations), can be registered but are only indexed when all related schemes are registered as well.
+Schematas which refer to other schematas (relations), can be registered but are only indexed when all related schemes are registered as well.
 The server would register the schema and put them in some sort of waiting queue for indexing until all requirements are fulfilled.

 We can imagine another user creating a scheme with the same name `comment`.
 The server admin addresses which schema is meant by referring to the specific schema entry id.
 For the client this distinction is not being made which puts a responsibility and community effort to maintain a common understanding on what names are used (similar to SSB and ActivityPub).

-A server can be asked via the `panda_getSchemas` command to return all schemas it has currently registered.
+A server can be asked via the `panda_schemas` command to return all schemas it has currently registered.

 ## Multiple logs per user

 Every user can maintain multiple bamboo logs.
 Every log has its own unique `log_id` (see https://github.com/AljoschaMeyer/bamboo#concepts-and-properties).
-Logs hold entries with different messages inside, but have one limitation: Each log can only hold messages of the same type for.
+Logs hold entries with different messages inside, but have one limitation: Each log can only hold messages of the same type.
 An log with multiple / mixed types is considered invalid and will be rejected by the server.

 ### Log types

 The type of a log is defined by its first message.
-These logs are named `user logs` except of so called `system logs` which have pre-defined message types.
+These logs are named **user logs** except of so called **system logs** which have pre-defined message types.

 To separate the log types we define a numbering schema for the `log_id`:

-* Even numbered ids `0, 2, 4, 6, ...` are `system logs`
+* Even numbered ids `0, 2, 4, 6, ...` represent system logs
-* Odd numbered ids `1, 3, 5, 7, ...` are `user logs`
+* Odd numbered ids `1, 3, 5, 7, ...` represent user logs

 #### Type: System log